gnebbia/nmap_tutorial/README.md

 Let's look at some way to obtain better output:

-* while in the interactive mode, if we are waiting for results we can press “Enter” and get some lines describing what nmap is doing
+* while in the interactive mode, if we are waiting for results we can press "Enter" and get some lines describing what nmap is doing

 * if we append the --reason in any case nmap is doing a port scan,